raspberrypi/documentation/configuration/security.md

 Placing `sudo` in front of a command runs it as a superuser, and by default, that does not need a password.
 In general, this is not a problem.
 However, if your Pi is exposed to the internet and somehow becomes exploited (perhaps via a webpage exploit for example), the attacker will be able to change things that require superuser credential, unless you have set `sudo` to require a password.

-To force `sudo` to require a password, enter
+To force `sudo` to require a password, enter:

 ```bash
 sudo nano /etc/sudoers.d/010_pi-nopasswd
 ```

-and change the `pi` entry (or whichever usernames have superuser rights) to
+and change the `pi` entry (or whichever usernames have superuser rights) to:

 ```bash
 pi ALL=(ALL) PASSWD: ALL